namgk/news-creative-generator/README.md

+# What is this?
-# This library creates a news creative based on a news title and a background image, and with a nice black-white gradient from bottom to the top.
+This library creates a news creative based on a news title and a background image, and with a nice black-white gradient from bottom to the top.
 A sample is like bellow:

 ![bigpizza](https://i.imgur.com/l0ai7PO.jpeg)